 Can You Get a Good Mattress For $500?

-Types of Mattresses Available
+What Types of Mattresses Are Available?

-No matter what type of mattress you choose, the best mattress under $500 should provide you with a good night’s rest on quality materials, the level of support that your body demands, strong stitching so the ticking stays put, a reasonable sleep trial period, and fair-minded warranty and return policies.
+Advancements are made all the time in materials and technology making it increasingly easier to find inexpensive mattresses of higher quality.
+No matter what type of mattress you choose, the best mattress under $500 should provide you with a good night’s rest on quality materials, the level of support that your body demands, strong stitching so the ticking stays put, a reasonable sleep trial period, and fair warranty and return policies.

 Learn more about the types of mattresses: